shutingrz/bind9/doc/arm/reference.rst

 For security reasons, when the ``-u`` command line option is used, the ``named.run`` file is created only after ``named`` has changed to the new UID, and any debug output generated while ``named`` is starting up and still running as root is discarded.
-If you need to capture this output, you must run the server with the ``-L`` option to specify a default logfile, or the ``-g`` option to log to standard error which you can redirect to a file.
+To capture this output, run the server with the ``-L`` option to specify a default logfile, or the ``-g`` option to log to standard error which can be redirected to a file.

 Once a channel is defined, it cannot be redefined.
-Thus you cannot alter the built-in channels directly, but you can modify the default logging by pointing categories at channels you have defined.
+The built-in channels cannot be altered directly, but the default logging can be modified by pointing categories at defined channels.

 .. _the_category_phrase:

 The ``category`` Phrase
 ^^^^^^^^^^^^^^^^^^^^^^^

-There are many categories, so you can send the logs you want to see wherever you want, without seeing logs you don't want.
-If you don't specify a list of channels for a category, then log messages in that category will be sent to the ``default`` category instead.
-If you don't specify a default category, the following "default default" is used:
+There are many categories, so desired logs can be sent anywhere while unwanted logs are ignored.
+If a list of channels is not specified for a category, log messages in that category will be sent to the ``default`` category instead.
+If no default category is specified, the following "default default" is used:

 ::

    category default { default_syslog; default_debug; };

-If you start ``named`` with the ``-L`` option then the default category
+If ``named`` is started with the ``-L`` option then the default category
 is:

 ::

    category default { default_logfile; default_debug; };

-As an example, let's say you want to log security events to a file, but you also want keep the default logging behavior.
-You'd specify the
+As an example, let's say a user wants to log security events to a file, but also wants to keep the default logging behavior.
+They would specify the
 following:

 ::